1995 Gdańsk gas explosion: Building history prior to disaster

 The 11-storey apartment building at al. Wojska Polskiego 39 was completed in June 1972.
 Its design, along with that of 200 other such housing blocks, was outlined in project MBY-110Z of the "Miastoprojekt" Gdańsk Design and Research Office of General Construction, and was created by the engineer Jerzy Duszota and architect Janusz Kowalski.
-Up to half the height of the building, each storey was surrounded with reinforced concrete.
+Each storey up to half the height of the building was surrounded with reinforced concrete.

 In 1989, a homeowners' association, Nasz Dom (Our Home), was established by the inhabitants of the building.
 As of 1995, a total of 172 people lived in the building's 77 apartments.
 The exact number of people in the building at the time of the explosion is uncertain, but has been estimated at 140.